This article explains common terminology used by Generation Esports as well as the wider gaming/esports community.

 Community

-- A hub for tournaments and announcements for specific organizations (e.g. HSEL, MSEL, or PREL.)
+- A hub for tournaments and announcements for specific organizations (e.g. HSEL, MSEL, or NJCAAE.)

-- Teams may be associated with at most one community.
+- Teams may be associated with multiple communities.

 -